Frequently Asked Questions

 How does the scheduling and appointment process work?

-Complete our Contact Form, and our team will contact you within 24-48 hours to review your cat’s history and set up a diagnostic appointment.
+Complete our Contact Form, and our team will contact you within 24–48 hours to review your cat’s history and set up a diagnostic appointment.
 We’ll image your cat’s thyroid during this visit to confirm suitability for I-131.
-If your cat qualifies, we’ll schedule the treatment, and your cat will stay in our treatment ward for up to three days, depending on how quickly safe radiation levels are reached.
+If your cat qualifies, we’ll schedule the treatment.

 How long does my cat need to stay at CATT?

-Your cat will remain in our treatment ward for up to three days, depending on how quickly radiation levels drop to safe discharge levels.
-We’ll provide an estimated stay duration and regular progress updates, but a guaranteed discharge time isn’t possible due to variable factors.
+Your cat will remain in our treatment ward for up to three days, depending on how quickly radiation levels drop to safe discharge thresholds.
+Owners receive daily updates, and a specific pickup time will be arranged on Wednesday.

 Do I need to bring my cat back for follow-up testing?

-No, your primary veterinarian can do follow-up blood tests to check thyroid levels.
+No. Your primary veterinarian can perform follow-up blood work to monitor thyroid hormone levels.

 References: